 (7018) which narrows to single track and heads southwest up Dry

 Creek.
 Follow this trail some 6 miles as it contours the

-eastern slopes of Gibson Mountain and Slate Mountain (video).
+eastern slopes of Gibson and Slate Mountains (video).

-The trail eventually descends to Mink Creek Road.
+You'll eventually descend to Mink Creek Road.
 Turn left there, and

 proceed northeast for about a mile to a